 - Any local produce such as cheese, meats, fruit etc. (perhaps the area is famous for it?)

 - Leaflets of nearby attractions and activities

-- List of useful phone numbers e.g. yours/management company, taxi company etc.
+- List of useful phone numbers e.g. your personal number, Management Company, taxi company etc.

 When your guests come to leave you should ensure there is a way for them to leave you feedback directly.
 This could be in the form of a guestbook or websites where you advertise your property.
-Their suggestions and comments will help you to offer a better stay for future guests as well as useful endorsements which can be displayed on your website or adverts.
+Always try and get visitors’ suggestions and comments too as they’ll help you to offer a better stay for future guests.